 If you have 3/3 or even 2/3 of these things, you should be able to find a path that does not lead to a demotion in your next role.
 Especially if you already have closing experience and have worked in an AE role, shoot for the stars and interview for that next AE role.
 It’s only vertical movement from there.

-If you have 0/3 or 1/3, however, you’ll most likely need to take a step backward before you can take a step forward in your career trajectory in this new industry.
+If you have 0/3 or 1/3, however, you’ll most likely need to take a step backward before you can take a step forward in your career trajectory in this new technology company's industry.
 Taking a step down is a humbling experience that’s also an opportunity to learn the products and sales cycles deeply.
 Use it to ground your knowledge in the space.

 If you’re new to the world of startups, navigating the differences between funding stages can be quite an undertaking.
 Here’s a quick rundown of what each stage means for the sales organization and the company as a whole:

 This is a very early-stage startup that has a working minimum viable product (MVP).
 This is the stage in which startups focus on developing a product and investing in market research in pursuit of strong product-market fit (PMF).
 Most seed-stage startups do not have sales teams, so if you joined one, you would likely be the only person or one among a few.

-Series A: Series A is typically the stage when companies begin to build out their business model for monetization.
+Series A is typically the stage when companies begin to build out their business model for monetization.
 The company will be iterating on the product and could even experience a pivot.
 It’s a highly experimental phase involving a lot of trial and error, but you will have a ton of leverage and influence.

 Your work in tech sales truly has an impact on the business, you typically have a direct line to leadership and, if successful, you will walk away from this role with a laundry list of wins and experience to list on your resume.
 As such, expect longer work hours (though it’s still important to know and maintain your boundaries!) and more pressure to win.
 Hitting your targets means your company has a better chance of securing its next funding round.
 If you love figuring things out on your own and having autonomy, and you have the grit to fail every day and constantly pivot, the nuance-heavy early-stage sales team is for you.

 Companies at this state are aggressively trying to scale.
 Expect a lot of volume and hustle.
 Yes, there will be lots of process improvements throughout this cycle, but the most important area of focus for the whole business is revenue growth, so expect to sell and sell and sell with process priorities lower on the list or to be major priorities of leadership, not mid-senior level or junior level sales folks.